Applied Regression Analysis 2

 The second part of the course introduces some advanced topics in regression analysis: models with limited dependent variables, panel data analysis, the evaluation of causal relationships, and generating professional-quality tables.
 The core of the second part is devoted to reading, analyzing, and discussing quantitative public policy research of interest to class participants.
 Students make presentations of published research (academic or technical policy reports) that highlights a specific technique of regression analysis and pursue original quantitative research that relates to one of the following: (i) applied policy projects, (ii) research projects for other courses, (iii) MA thesis proposals, or (iv) any independent research interest involving the quantitative evaluation of some contemporary public policy issue.

-- Discuss econometric output within the context of analytical policy making/evaluation.
+- Discuss regression output within the context of analytical policy-making.